civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 51

-  **(1)** The Minister shall, **on the fifth anniversary of** the day on which this **subsection** comes into force, **and every five years after that anniversary**, appoint one or more persons to carry out a comprehensive review of the operation of this Act.
+  **(1)** The Minister shall, on the fifth anniversary of the day on which this subsection comes into force, and every five years after that anniversary, appoint one or more persons to carry out a comprehensive review of the operation of this Act.

-> **Explanatory Note**:
-> Existing text of subsection 51(1):
-> *Existing Text*:
-> > The Minister shall, not later than five years after the day on which this section comes into force, appoint one or more persons to carry out a comprehensive review of the operation of this Act.

 ## `Transportation of Dangerous Goods Act, 1992`